versutus/app-specs/README.md

   **ps**: The Frontend Engineer should also try to deploy the application using GtiHub pages, for example.
 You need  that your app be available for a live demo!

-- **Backend**: will take care of the server side application, database development, database administration and administration and DevOps.
+- **Backend**: will take care of the server side application, database development, database administration and DevOps.

 - **Fullstack**: will take care of the Frontend and Backend respective tasks.